jaanae/devops-workshop/Week2.md

 # 7. Check route
 1. On the left side hand click on **Networks > Routes**.
+2. Make sure you are in your own project from the top left.
-2. Click on the wordpress link in the Location column.
+3. Click on the wordpress link in the Location column.
 It will take you to the ready wordpress application.

 # 8. Configure Wordpress application